Chicago Partners Investment Group LLC Increases Holdings in Waste Management, Inc. (NYSE:WM)

 Wall Street Analysts Forecast Growth

 WM has been the topic of several recent analyst reports.
-StockNews.com started coverage on shares of Waste Management in a research note on Thursday, March 16th.
-They issued a “buy” rating on the stock.
-TD Cowen began coverage on Waste Management in a research report on Thursday, March 30th.
-They set an “outperform” rating and a $200.00 target price for the company.
-Deutsche Bank Aktiengesellschaft reduced their price target on Waste Management from $157.00 to $151.00 and set a “hold” rating on the stock in a report on Monday, February 6th.
-Morgan Stanley upped their price objective on Waste Management from $179.00 to $181.00 and gave the company an “equal weight” rating in a research report on Thursday, April 6th.
-Finally, Raymond James lowered their target price on shares of Waste Management from $167.00 to $166.00 and set an “outperform” rating for the company in a research note on Monday, February 6th.
+Truist Financial started coverage on shares of Waste Management in a research note on Monday, April 17th.
+They issued a “buy” rating and a $190.00 target price on the stock.
+51job restated a “maintains” rating on shares of Waste Management in a research report on Thursday, April 27th.
+Citigroup increased their price target on Waste Management from $180.00 to $186.00 in a report on Sunday, April 30th.
+TD Cowen started coverage on Waste Management in a research report on Thursday, March 30th.
+They issued an “outperform” rating and a $200.00 price objective on the stock.
+Finally, Stifel Nicolaus upgraded Waste Management from a “hold” rating to a “buy” rating and lifted their target price for the stock from $171.00 to $177.00 in a research report on Friday, April 28th.
 Four investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
 According to data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus price target of $176.64.

 About Waste Management